sundaramawasthi/DevOPs---os-Concept/README.md

 ### Concepts

-- When a program is loaded into the memory and it becomes a process, it can be divided into four sections ─ stack, heap, text and data.
+- When a program is loaded into the memory and it becomes a process, it can be divided into four sections ─ stack, heap, text data.

 - root and chroot